GAPS

 Close contact with infected wild species and domesticated birds (co-habitation in free range poultry holdings), dense populations of susceptible species, mixed populations of susceptible poultry (waterfowl and gallinaceous fowl), high population turn-over rates (continuous production of susceptible individuals).
 Uncontrolled poultry trading movements (including shared machinery, transport vehicles etc.).

 Humoral immune response (antibodies) is protective but is subtype- and even strain-specific (narrow range).
 Antibodies directed against HA-1 protein confer narrow-range but effective virus neutralization.
-Antibodies to HA-2 part suspected to be broadly neutrlaizing.
+Antibodies to HA-2 part suspected to be broadly neutralising.
 Little is known concerning T-cell immunity.
 Immunology in waterfowl and gallinaceous poultry differs and is not really known very well.
 Interaction of virus and host on the molecular level not well understood; immune escape mechanisms of virus include interference with innate immunity (NS-1 protein), antigenic drift and antigenic shift (affecting the HA protein).

 Similar questions remain for infections of mammals, particularly for human HPAIV H5N1 infections: immunopathological mechanisms contribute to severity of disease in humans.

-Detection of IAV generic and subtype-specific antibodies.
+GAPSDetection of IAV generic and subtype-specific antibodies.

-Decrease interface areas of contact between poultry and wild birds, in particular waterfowl.
+GAPSDecrease interface areas of contact between poultry and wild birds, in particular waterfowl.
 Avoidance of the introduction of birds of unknown disease status into flock.
 Control of human traffic.
 Proper cleaning and disinfection procedures.
 One age group per farm ('all in-all out').
 Single species per holding.
 Compartmentalization.

 Phase 1: